MisterSirCode/False-Database/README.md

-# Simple Ram-based Realtime Access Database
+# Simple False Database for Type Checked JSON Storage

-- Stored as JSON, is actively cached regularly based on the "importance" weights of certain keys.
+    Literally a fake database.
+I wanted a way to interact with JSON Asynchronously that had type checking / structuring and other nice features builtin to it.

-- Only read during full restarts
+- Only reads / writes during full restarts
 - THIS IS NOT INTENDED FOR LARGE PROJECTS!
-    - This is just something I tossed together to have a convenient type checked DB thing for NodeJS projects.
+    - This is just a convenience thing I made for myself.
+    - **This is not a database tool.
+Use SQLite or something instead**